cs-si-ucr/CS12_Fall_2018/_docs/weeks/week6.md

 ## Logical Delete

-To 'delete' an element from an array, you have to instead shift the values from the right of the removed index to the left by one, and then decrement the total size by 1.
+To *delete* an element from an array, you have to instead shift the values from the right of the removed index to the left by one, and then decrement the total size by 1.
 This is known as a *logical delete* because you never reallocate another array and copy the values over to the new array's size, but rather update the size so you know what indicies are valid